crystal-lang/rfcs/text/0014-cancelable-timers.md

   On success, the caller must enqueue the fiber.
 On failure, the caller musn't.

-Code calling `Fiber.timeout` must call `Fiber#resolve_timeout?` with the cancelation token and to act accordingly to the result—enqueue the fiber iff the timeout was canceled.
+Code calling `Fiber.timeout` is expected to call `Fiber#resolve_timeout?` to try and cancel the timeout at some point, otherwise calling `sleep` would be more efficient (no synchronization required) and to enqueue the fiber iff it resolved the timeout.

 ## Internal API